 Transforming foundation industries challenge

-Also announced at the COP24 climate talks in Poland, this challenge will transform the UK’s foundation industries (glass, metals, cement, ceramics, chemicals) to make them internationally competitive, securing more jobs and greater sector growth by 2025.
+Also announced at the COP24 climate talks in Poland, this challenge will transform the UK’s foundation industries (glass, metals, cement, ceramics, chemicals, paper) to make them internationally competitive, securing more jobs and greater sector growth by 2025.
 The challenge will create a network world-class pilot facility to demonstrate new and radical technologies.
 Subject to business case and match funding from industry, government is prepared to invest up to £66 million in this challenge.

 All of these challenges, you will notice, have up to funding figures and the same caveat regarding business case approval and industry co-funding.
 That is the job that is now underway and we hope that it will be completed by Spring 2019.